 - Try not to argue, but gently offer another side to the coin.

-Here are some of the common statements we've heard in 2017 about refugees and people seeking asylum, climate change and Aboriginal and Torres Strait Islander peoples (if you have heard any others and would like to know how to respond - or to suggest a response – you can do so here.)
+We've picked some of the common statements we've heard in 2017 about refugees and people seeking asylum, climate change and Aboriginal and Torres Strait Islander peoples (if you have heard any others and would like to know how to respond - or to suggest a response – you can do so here.)
 Read our hints and tips by clicking on the circles below: